See Tickets: Background

 In December 2014, See opened its first US office in Los Angeles, California.
 See expanded its US presence in June 2016, after its parent company Vivendi acquired ticket agency Flavorus from SFX Entertainment for $4 million, now rebranded as See Tickets.(3) In November 2019 a second office opened in the US in Nashville, Tennessee.

 In April 2018, See again expanded by acquiring LiveStyle's Netherlands-based online ticketing service, Paylogic.
 As part of the deal, See Tickets US tickets LiveStyle's US-based events such as; Electric Zoo, Life in Color, Sunset Music Festival, and Spring Awakening.

 Later in 2019, Paylogic also rebranded as See Tickets.

-In January 2020, See Tickets further expanded their European presence by acquiring Swiss-based Starticket from the TX Group, which sells over 5 million tickets annually.
+The following year, it further expanded their European presence by acquiring Swiss-based Starticket from the TX Group, which sells over 5 million tickets annually.

+In June 2024, it was announced that See Tickets was one of the assets of Vivendi's ticketing and festival division acquired by CTS Eventim.